Biswajeet7102/Payment_Analysis_Sysytem/README.md

 ## Payment Analysis System ReadMe

 ### Overview
 Welcome to the Payment Analysis System, a project designed to provide a streamlined approach to tracking and analyzing your expenditures.
-This system integrates seamlessly with your UPI system, allowing you to make payments through a QR code and simultaneously collect data for expenditure analysis.
+This system integrates seamlessly with your payment system, allowing you to make payments through a QR code and simultaneously collect data for expenditure analysis.

 ### Features
 1. Payment through QR Code: